LaBrique/WORKSHOP-Discord.js/README.md

 Replace \[ID\] (including brackets) with your App's client ID.

 On this URL you will be prompted to add your bot to a server.
-Choose the Workshop server, make sure all the fitting permissions boxes are checked, then proceed.
+Choose the Workshop server, make sure all the fitting permission boxes are checked, then proceed.

+Your Bot should now appear on the server!

+### Installing Node.js and NPM
+`sudo apt-get install nodejs`

+### Setting up your working directory
+Clone this repository, then execute `npm install .` at the root to install all the required dependancies.

+In `config.json`, fill the `prefix` field with the prefix you want your bot to answer to, and `token` with your Bot's token (keep it secret!).

+Now if you execute `node .`, your Bot should wake up and, with the little code provided, respond to `[prefix]ping` by `Pong!` on Discord.